Miguel OchoaChicano/Latino Studies and

 Class of 2015

-Thalia Fabian | I was born in Perú and moved to the Central Valley when I was five-years-old.
+Thalia Fabian | I was born in Perú and moved to the Central California when I was five-years-old.
 I grew up in rural towns outside of the city of Merced.
 I am the proud daughter of a truck driver and a warehouse worker and I am a first-generation college student.
 Pursuing a minor in Chicano/Latino studies allowed me to learn about the social disparities of health happening to Latinx communities that are not always discussed in biology classes.
 This influenced my decision to pursue medicine in communities with similar demographics as my own.
 I made the most of the minor!
 I was able to work closely with faculty who led health-research teams in the Department of Chicano/Latino Studies.
 This equipped me to become a strong leader, advocate, and to network with professionals in my field of study.

-Since graduating from UCI, I did a “post-bac” program and also obtained my Master's in Medical Sciences from Western University of Health Sciences.
+Since graduating from UCI, I did a “post-bacc” program and also obtained my Master's in Medical Sciences from Western University of Health Sciences.
 I’ve worked in medical clinics in Panamá, Perú, Nicaragüa, the Dominican Republic, and also participated in Healing Hearts Across Borders in Tijuana, México, where I put my Spanish-English bilingual skills to use and interpreted and translated for physicians, collected data from patients, and shadowed physicians as they assessed, examined and diagnosed the patient.

-Criminology, Law & Society
+Natalie BerriosCriminology, Law & Society

 Chicano/Latino Studies